ibanezv/minesweeper-API/README.md

 # minesweeper-API
 ![technology Go](https://img.shields.io/badge/go-1.16+-blue.svg)

-This application is a API Restful .
+This application is a API Restful wich gives endpoints to handle minesweeper game.

 ## Architecture
 This [document](docs/guide/ARCHITECTURE.md) includes all scopes and its roles with a brief of it purpose.